 Accomplishments that we're proud of

-We managed to extract and feature engineer a new attribute (productivity) which increased our ML's successful classification rate from 61% to 84%.
-We built a machine learning pipeline that utilized an XGBoost classifier model, Bayesian Optimization, and 5-fold cross-validation for classifying, hyperparameter tuning, and reducing the chances of overfitting our data.
+We managed to extract and feature engineer a new attribute (productivity).
+We built a machine learning pipeline that utilized an XGBoost classifier model, Bayesian Optimization, and for classifying, hyperparameter tuning, and reducing the chances of overfitting our data.

 What we learned